jgitlin-p21/chef-server/PRIOR_RELEASE_NOTES.md

     errors and - where appropriate - links to supporting documentation.
     This is an ongoing process, so further improvements should be expected in this space.
-  * Enhancements to the chef-server-ctl add-on framework now permit custom topologies.
+  * Enhancements to the cinc-server-ctl add-on framework now permit custom topologies.
   * `status`, `cleanse`, `service-list` commands have been updated to support external PostgreSQL.
 Other service commands have been disabled when external PostgreSQL is in use.
-  * chef-server-ctl will now refuse to run as anyone other than root, instead of giving a confusing stack trace when this is attempted.
+  * cinc-server-ctl will now refuse to run as anyone other than root, instead of giving a confusing stack trace when this is attempted.

 #### Chef Server Development Environment Improvements